jundalisay/superb/content/en/research/constitutions/ph/1899/title-13.md

 **Article 94**

+The laws of the Republic are those found existing in these islands before the liberation.
+This is without prejudice to:
-Meanwhile and without prejudice to the provisions of Article 48 and to the acts of the commissions designated by the Assembly to translate and submit to the same the organic laws in the development and application of the rights granted to Filipino citizens and for the government of public powers therein mentioned, the laws of the Republic shall be considered those found existing in these islands before the emancipation of the same.
+- the provisions of Article 48
+- the acts of the commissions designated by the Assembly to translate and submit to the same the organic laws in the development and application of the rights granted to Filipino citizens and for the government of public powers therein mentioned,

+The following are in force and in effect:
-The provisions of the Civil Code relating to marriage and civil registry, suspended by the Governor General of these islands; the Instructions of April 26, 1888 to carry into effect Articles 77, 78, 79, and 82 of said Code; the law on civil registry of June 17, 1870 which refers to Article 332 of the same, and the Regulation of December 13 following for the enforcement of this law, without prejudice to the Chiefs of towns continuing to be in charge of inscriptions in the civil registry and intervening in the celebration of marriage between Catholics, shall also be deemed in force and effect.
+- the provisions of the Civil Code relating to marriage and civil registry which were suspended by the Governor General
+- the Instructions of April 26, 1888 to carry into effect Articles 77, 78, 79, and 82 of the Civil Code
+- the law on civil registry of June 17, 1870 which refers to Article 332 of the Civil Code
+- the Regulation of December 13 enforcing this law, without prejudice to the Chiefs of towns continuing to be in charge of:
+  - inscriptions in the civil registry
+  - intervening in the celebration of marriage between Catholics

 **Article 95**

-In the meantime that the laws referred to in the preceding Article have not been approved or enforced, the Spanish laws which said article allows to be enforced provisionally may be amended by special law.
+Until the laws in Article 94 have not been approved or enforced, the Spanish laws enforced provisionally may be amended by special law.

 **Article 96**